10 Things You Might Not Know About Mother's Day

-3. It's an active day on the phone lines.
+3. Mother's Day is an active day on the phone lines.

 Call volume in the U.S. goes up 11 percent on Mother’s Day, and one study suggests that the more widespread use of cell phones has greatly increased the amount of contact adult children have with their mothers.
 So don't look like a slacker: Your mom definitely expects to hear from you, and not just with a text.

-4. It's the busiest day of the year in the restaurant industry.
+4. It's typically the busiest day of the year in the restaurant industry.

-If you're thinking about taking your mom out to eat, you might want to consider which time of the day will have enough open tables.
-Mother's Day is the busiest day of the year for restaurants, with some 80 million adults dining out (which tops even Valentine's Day).
-Nearly half of those people will be out for dinner, as opposed to lunch or brunch, so if you'd like to treat your mom to her favorite cuisine, perhaps go earlier in the day.
+Though 2020 will be an anomaly due to the coronavirus pandemic, Mother's Day is typically the busiest day of the year for restaurants, with some 80 million adults dining out (which tops even Valentine's Day).
+Nearly half of those people go out for dinner, as opposed to lunch or brunch, which means that early reservations are typically easier to get.

-5. The jewelry and spa services industries get boosts too.
+5. The jewelry and spa services industries get Mother's Day boosts, too.

-6. The flower industry is the big winner.
+6. The flower industry is Mother's Day's big winner.

 Carnations quickly became the symbol of Mother’s Day (supposedly representing the tears of Mary when Jesus was crucified) when it began in 1914, and soon the floral industry promoted the idea of wearing a red carnation to honor a person's living mom or a white carnation to honor a mother who had passed.
 Although this tradition has faded, 76 percent of moms are still hope to get flowers from their kids or loved ones on this special day.
-Their odds are good—Mother's Day is the number one day for floral sales, and the NRF's survey revealed that a whopping 67 percent of people were planning to buy flowers this year.
+Their odds are good: Mother's Day is the number one day for floral sales.

 7. Moms around the world are recognized with days throughout the year.